Mfonn/Microsoft-Entra-ID-Onboarding-For-Financial-Company/README.md

 ---

-### Step 8 — I closed a governance gap: added an Owner account (accountability + continuity)
+### Step 8 — Closed Governance gap: added an Owner account (accountability + continuity)
 During implementation I identified an operational risk: **lack of clear ownership** can make troubleshooting and change control messy.
 ![License inventory and reclamation reporting](9.png)

 So I took an explicit governance step:

 > Owners can manage membership and settings; having none is a governance risk and makes troubleshooting harder.
-I added my Admin Account as an Owner.

 Why that mattered:
 - **Governance & audit**: accountability for changes
 - **Operational continuity**: no single-admin dependency